 As with most other cancers, colorectal cancer doesn’t always come with obvious signs and symptoms until the disease has spread to a more advanced stage.
 This is why it’s important to understand your family history and talk with your primary care physician about scheduling regular colorectal cancer screening.

+What is the age for colonoscopy?
 Even if you’re feeling fine, Minnesota Oncology recommends that you follow the guidelines set in place by the American Society of Clinical Oncology, to get a colonoscopy starting at age 45.

 Common Types of Screening for Colon and Rectal Cancers